• Skip to primary navigation

 a plate of Vietnamese crab glass noodles stir-fry (mien xao cua)

-Cellophane noodles (miến in Vietnamese) are a type of transparent noodles which is made from starch.
-They also go by some other names such as glass noodles and bean thread noodles.
-In Vietnam, they can be made from cu dong rieng (sorry I don’t know the English translation!) or mung bean.
+Glass noodles (miến in Vietnamese) are a type of transparent noodles which is made from starch.
+They also go by some other names such as cellophane noodles and bean thread noodles.
+In Vietnam, they can be made from củ dong riềng (sorry I don’t know the English translation!) or mung bean.

 You can find cellophane noodles at Asian grocery stores.
 It’s best to buy the Vietnamese or Chinese one.
 The Korean glass noodles will be too chewy for the dish.
 Serious Eats has a noodle shopping guide which is informative and may help you find the right types of noodles.

-In Vietnam, it goes without saying that stir-fried crab cellophane noodles requires chicken stock, which makes the noodles glossy, moist and more flavorful.
+In Vietnam, cooking stir-fried crab and glass noodles requires chicken stock, which makes the noodles glossy, moist and more flavorful.
 If you don’t have any stock or broth on hand, I recommend using plain water and adding some pork slices to the stir-fry like in the photo below.
 Those thin slices of pork will create juice and compensate for the lack of stock/broth.

 cooking Crab Cellophane Noodles, a traditional Vietnamese dish in a stir-fry pan